NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 * What version of the Helium App are you using?
 * Do you have any screenshots of any error codes?

-Alternatively, you you can get in touch using any of the methods listed on our [support page](../support.md) and we'll work on resolving your issue.
+Alternatively, you can get in touch using any of the methods listed on our [support page](../support.md) and we'll work on resolving your issue.

 </details>